-A Yellow Moroccan Tile Backsplash Basks in a Brooklyn Kitchen
+A Yellow Moroccan Tile Backsplash in a NYC Kitchen

 The kitchen in Dawn and David’s loft apartment was not ideally configured.
 After living in the home for a dozen years, the pair decided to finally redo the kitchen.
 The cabinets had seen a lot of wear and tear, and appliances and drawers were not in the best positions.